-Kent, Connecticut, and Farming in New England: some links
+Kent, Connecticut, and Farming in New England:

 For a mind-boggling, often startling, but very dense examination of the minutiae of farming in New England: